McAllen Social Security Disability Lawyer

 It is not uncommon for SSD insurance requests to be denied by the SSA, which is a testament to the fact that benefits are not just handed out haphazardly.

-Although you will always receive a formal explanation as to why your request has been declined, you will also be given the option to appeal the decision, either online or via mail, using Form SSA-561.
+Although you will always receive a formal explanation during the claims process as to why your request has been declined, you will also be given the option to appeal the decision online or via mail using Form SSA-561.

-Those who appeal the SSA’s decision may eventually face an administrative law judge, who makes the final decision on whether a candidate should receive benefits, in court.
-Before the judge, it’s critical to be able to clearly demonstrate your eligibility, or you will likely be barred from receiving benefits.
+Those who appeal the SSA’s decision may eventually face an administrative law judge in court, deciding whether a candidate should receive benefits.
+Before the judge, it’s critical to demonstrate your eligibility clearly, or you will likely be barred from receiving benefits, and the claims process will be shut down.

-Due to the high-stakes nature of the hearing, we highly recommend hiring an experienced McAllen SSD lawyer.
-We can help you collect any and all relevant documentation to help sway the case in your favor, whether it’s medical records, work history, or physician testimony.
+Due to the high-stakes nature of the hearing, we highly recommend hiring our experienced McAllen SSD lawyer.
+Our law office can help you collect relevant documentation, such as medical records, work history, physician testimony, and any additional evidence, to help sway the case in your favor.

 What’s Covered for SSD

-Income from SSD benefits is intended to help the disabled individual in question fully recoverphysically, psychologically, and financially.
-However, this income can also help with living expenses while you’re unable to work.
+Income from SSD benefits is intended to help the disabled individual in question fully recover—physically, psychologically, and financially.
+However, this income can also help with living expenses while you cannot work.

-The SSA bases benefit amounts on a percentage of your annual wages, with those making less income receiving a higher percentage of benefits relative to salary (e.g., someone making $20,000 a year might receive 60 percent of his or her salary, compared to much less for anyone making over $113,700 a year).
+The SSA bases benefit amounts on a percentage of your annual wages, with those making less income receiving a higher rate of benefits relative to salary (e.g., someone making $20,000 a year might receive 60 percent of their salary, compared to much less for anyone making over $113,700 a year).

 You might see the term “Supplemental Security Income” thrown around.
 This is the name of a similar program intended for those who are considered impoverished, have insufficient work experience to qualify for the SSD program, or are 65 or older.

-While it’s important to recognize the program you qualify for, it’s imperative to present a compelling case that shows why you are eligible for the program’s benefits in the first place.
-A McAllen SSD benefits lawyer can help you with that.
+While it’s important to know the program you qualify for, it’s imperative to present a compelling case that shows why you are eligible for the program’s benefits in the first place.
+Our McAllen SSD benefits attorneys can help you with that.

 Benefits for Family Members

-An often overlooked factor when evaluating SSD benefits is the compensation that family members can receive.
+When evaluating SSD benefits, an often overlooked factor is the compensation that family members can receive.

 • Spouses (including divorced partners)